PetrKryslUCSD/SkylineSolvers.jl/README.md

 - The module `Colsol` defines the original skyline solution from the textbook of KJ Bathe.
 It is clearly around three times slower then  `Ldlt` or `Ldlt2`.
 - No renumbering is undertaken in order to minimize the number of entries store below the skyline.
-If the matrix is numbered in an unfortunate way, used the package `SymRCM` to reorder the matrix first.
+If the matrix is numbered in an unfortunate way, use the package [`SymRCM`](https://github.com/PetrKryslUCSD/SymRCM.jl) to reorder the matrix first.